-Japanese trawl fisheries operated in the mid-water, and no threshold levels nor moveon-rule had been established.
+Japanese trawl fisheries operated in the mid-water, and no threshold levels nor move-on-rule had been established.

-Japanese mid-water trawlers had operated under voluntary measures using temporarily established VME encounter threshold (50kg for corals) and the move-on rule (1 nautical miles) in accordance with Article 11, CMM 2018/01.
+Japanese mid-water trawlers had operated under voluntary measures using temporarily established VME encounter threshold (50kg for corals) and the move-on rule (1 nautical miles) in accordance with Article 11, CMM 2018/01 (currently CMM 01(2023)).
 When the observer recognizes that the trawl operations touch seafloor and bycatches of VME indicator species are caught, then the observer records such information.
 As for the bottom longline fisheries, Japan temporarily applied those used in CCAMLR.